Morant scores 47 points, Grizzlies tie Warriors at 1 apiece

 TIP-INS

-Warriors: Now are 39-34 in Game 2s and 18-9 since the 2015 playoffs. … Thompson’s first 3-pointer was his 400th in the playoffs.
-Only Curry and James have more. … They outrebounded Memphis, matching their postseason high for a second straight game at 52-47.
+Warriors: Now are 39-34 in Game 2s and 18-9 since the 2015 playoffs. … Thompson needed only one 3 to reach 400 for his career in the playoffs.
+He knocked that down with 7:16 left in the first quarter. … They outrebounded Memphis matching their postseason high for a second straight game at 52-47.

 Grizzlies: Morant snapped a streak of six straight double-doubles that made him the youngest in 30 years with that long a streak in one postseason. … Jackson tied Zach Randolph for third on the franchise’s career blocks list in the postseason with his 24th a minute into the third quarter. … They shot 14 of 45 from 3.